All Roads Lead to Ausfahrt: Release

-All Roads Lead to Ausfahrts title was inspired by the highway exit signs the band saw for Ausfahrt (German for "exit") while touring in Germany.
-The album art combined elements of German traffic signage and Telus typography, as well as photographs.
+The album's title was inspired by the highway exit signs the band saw while touring in Germany—Ausfahrt is German for "exit"—and the cover art is styled after these exit signs.
 According to Rob Wright, the working title for the album was Nihilism for Dummies.

-The album was released on August 22, 2006 by the band's own imprint, Wrong Records.
+The album was released on August 22, 2006, by the band's own imprint, Wrong Records.
 It was co-released and distributed in North America by AntAcidAudio and in Europe by Southern Records.
 The six-year gap between One and All Roads Lead to Ausfahrt was the longest between albums in the band's career.

 The band embarked upon extensive touring in support of the record.
 In total, they played 172 shows on the supporting tour and enjoyed the greatest financial success of their career.

 Reception

 The record was generally received well and appreciated for its return to a rawer punk sound.
 In a glowing review, AllMusic critic Jo-Ann Greene praised the album's "rapid-fire series of dramatic images and aural impressions that leave the listener exhausted and sated by the end" and "musicianship that inevitably leaves one's mouth gaping."
 With a comparatively somber appraisal, Dusteds Doug Mosurock wrote reverently of the band's longevity but argued that the band had lost its strength with a batch of dragging and redundant songs.
 Similarly, PopMatters critic Ed Huyck praised the band's legacy but assessed the album as "extremely competent" but only "sometimes compelling" in a lukewarm review.